junebloom/practical/README.md

 - IndexedDB (promisified via [idb](https://github.com/jakearchibald/idb)) - for offline data storage
 - Service Worker - for caching assets offline

-I also chose not to use JSX in this project.
+I also experimented with _not_ using JSX in this project.
 At first, this was because I started the project with the technical goal of zero dependencies and no build step, but I decided to stick with plain JS even after I dropped that requirement.

 When I started, I had a very small custom VDOM, and the components I wrote for it were in plain JS.
 After running in to limitations with my VDOM, I chose to switch to React for the sake of completing the project, rather than reinvent the wheel. _(I'll totally give reinventing the wheel a shot at some point, though!)_

 After translating my components to JSX, I was a bit surprised to find that they were less readable than before.
-HTML, we must admit, is somewhat verbose and JSX adds to this verbosity.
+HTML, we must admit, is kind of verbose and JSX adds to the verbosity.
 Compare passing props in JS and JSX for example:

 ```js
 import { createElement as h } from "react";